 Samara is still relatively new to jazz.
 Growing up in the Bronx, it was music of the past — the music of her parent’s childhoods, as she put it — that she listened to most.
 She treasures her musical lineage, which stretches back to her grandparents Elder Goldwire and Ruth McLendon, both of whom performed with Philadelphia gospel group the Savettes, and runs through her father, who is a singer, songwriter and producer who toured with gospel artist Andraé Crouch.
 “Sometimes I catch myself when I’m singing — I’m like, ‘Whoa, that was a dad moment’,” Samara quips.
 Eventually, she did follow in the family tradition, singing in church and then with the jazz band at Fordham High School for the Arts, with whom she won Best Vocalist at JALC’s Essentially Ellington competition.
 That led to her enrolling in SUNY Purchase’s jazz studies program, where she fell deeply in love with the music.

-Though she’s young, she relishes the process of digging through the music’s history and learning new standards.
+Though she’s young, she relishes the process of digging through the music’s history.
 “I think maybe people connect with the fact that I’m not faking it, that I already feel embedded in it,” Samara says.
 “Maybe I’m able to reach people in person and on social media because it’s real.”
 The gatekeepers of the jazz world tend to agree: in 2019, she won the Sarah Vaughan International Jazz Vocal Competition, and she’s since performed with legends like Christian McBride and Bill Charlap.
 Legendary late pianist Barry Harris was a particularly important influence and mentor.
 “You inspired me as well as many others with this fire for teaching and playing that couldn’t be dimmed by anything or anyone,” Samara writes in Linger Awhile’s liner notes, dedicating the project in part to Harris’ memory.

 There are burnished, gleaming versions of chestnuts in “Misty,” “Linger Awhile” and “Someone To Watch Over Me,” transporting listeners to some romantic, long-lost supper club.
 Those familiar tunes are listed alongside some more unusual, if equally vintage selections: “Sweet Pumpkin,” a Ronnell Bright tune performed by the likes of Blue Mitchell and Gloria Lynne, and “Can’t Get Out Of This Mood,” which Samara uncovered on a collection of Sarah Vaughan rarities, add a lilting, upbeat bent to the album’s selections.